fiberplane/fpx/packages/playground/README.md

 # Fiberplane API Playground

-This is a single page application with the UI for Fiberplane's embedded api playground.
+This is a single page application with the UI for Fiberplane's embedded Hono api playground.

 Important bits: